For more information about resources for immigrants and undocumented, please visit our Resource Guide.

 Documented contacted USCIS and the spokesperson said, “USCIS may provide special support for individuals who may be affected by circumstances beyond their control.
 These special situations have been used at various times in the past, including for natural disasters and similar crises.”

-The novel-coronavirus is in fact listed as such circumstance, as per USCIS press release from April last year’.
+The novel coronavirus is in fact listed as such circumstance, as per USCIS press release from April 2020.
 However, individuals returning will encounter a CBP officer at the port of entry, who will see and decide if there is a valid reason for the overstay.
-For this consideration, we recommend having any proof of application of extension (even if you were not granted) or other records that could justify your overstay, or excuse your reason for not applying for an extension (this can be financial hardship, etc).
+For this consideration, we recommend having any proof of application of extension (even if you were not granted) or other records that could justify your overstay, or excuse your reason for not applying for an extension, such as financial hardship.

-You can also call the CBP officers at the possible port of entry of the state (full list here), and let them know of your situation ahead of time.
+You can also call the CBP officers at the possible port of entry of the state, and let them know of your situation ahead of time.
 They will provide specific information based on your case.
+Here is a list of U.S. port of entries.

-We contacted the CBP’s public affairs specialist from NY, but were given no additional information.
+We contacted the CBP’s public affairs specialist from New York, but were given no additional information.